-The Company occasionally utilizes derivative financial instruments, principally interest rate swaps and interest rate caps, to manage its exposure to fluctuations in interest rates.
+The Company occasionally utilizes derivative financial instruments, principally interest rate swaps, to manage its exposure to fluctuations in interest rates.
 The Company has established policies and procedures for risk assessment, and the approval, reporting and monitoring of derivative financial instrument activities.
 The Company has not entered into, and does not plan to enter into, derivative financial instruments for trading or speculative purposes.
 Additionally, the Company has a policy of entering into derivative contracts only with major financial institutions.
-At March 31, 2008, the Company had \$14,680,000 of mortgage loans payable subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.4% to 6.8% per annum.
-At that date, the Company had accrued a liability for \$454,000 relating to the fair value of the interest rate swaps (included in accounts payable and accrued expenses on the consolidated balance sheet) with the charge made to accumulated other comprehensive (loss) income, minority interests in consolidated joint ventures, or limited partners' interest, as appropriate.
-Total other comprehensive income was \$4,886,000 and \$5,595,000 for the three months ended March 31, 2008 and 2007, respectively.
+At June 30, 2008, the Company had \$18,919,000 of mortgage loans payable subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.4% to 7.1% per annum.
+At that date, the Company had accrued liabilities (included in accounts payable and accrued expenses on the consolidated balance sheet) for (i) \$681,000 relating to the fair value of the interest rate swaps applicable to the existing mortgage loans payable of \$18.9 million, and (ii) \$1,024,000 relating to an interest rate swap applicable to anticipated permanent financing of \$28.0 million for its development joint venture project in Stroudsburg, Pennsylvania.
+Charges and/or credits relating to the changes in fair values of such interest rate swaps are made to accumulated other comprehensive (loss) income, minority interests in consolidated joint ventures, or limited partners' interest, as appropriate.
+Total other comprehensive income was \$3,929,000 and \$4,927,000 for the three months ended June 30, 2008 and 2007, respectively, and \$8,815,000 and \$10,522,000 for the six months ended June 30, 2008 and 2007, respectively.